-In celebration of innovation and technology for gender equality, we thought what better way to inspire inclusion than to share with you the unique perspectives of some of our female technologists across RELX.
+We thought what better way to inspire inclusion in tech than to share with you the unique perspectives of some of our female technologists across RELX.

-In building this showcase we were spoilt for choice in whom to profile but we hope that the stories below will inspire women to build their tech careers with us.
+In building this showcase we were spoilt for choice in whom to profile but we hope that the stories below will inspire more talented people to build their tech careers with us.
 Not only because we make it challenging and have never forgotten that it should be fun, but because the work itself offers real purpose in helping to build a better society for everyone.

 Every day across RELX our people are inspired to develop new ideas that make unique contributions to society and the communities in which we operate.